Subscribe to Weekly Health Care News

 Robin Arnold-Williams is a principal at Leavitt Partners where she oversees all West client engagements and directs the firm’s Medicaid practice.
 With knowledge gained over a 32-year career in public service, Robin helps clients navigate complex regulatory issues and refine their business practices to maximize value.

 Robin has over a decade of experience leading large state-level health and human service agencies.
 In her most recent role, Robin served, for the second time, as Secretary of the Washington State Department of Social and Health Services (2012-2013).
 She also held this post from 2005 to 2008.
 She was responsible for administering a wide range of programs including Medicaid, aging and disability services, behavioral health, finance, technology, and regulatory functions.

 Robin has also served as executive policy director for Gov. Chris Gregoire in the state of Washington.
 In this role she led the governor’s government reform initiatives resulting in reducing the size of state government, enhancing customer service, and streamlining service delivery.
 She also led efforts to position the state to implement national health reform, including creating a health care cabinet and consolidating state health care purchasing.
 Robin also served in Gov. Mike Leavitt’s Cabinet as director of the Utah State Department of Human Services from 1997 through 2004.
 Robin holds a master’s and doctoral degree in social work and a graduate certificate in gerontology from the University of Utah.

-Previously, Lauren advised the CEO and served as corporate director of Oxford Health Plans.
-She led Oxford’s Medicare Advantage plan over a period of time when membership grew from 80,000 to 150,000 insured.
+Prior to Leavitt Partners, Lauren served as Corporate Director of Oxford Health Plans, where she led Oxford’s Medicare business over a period of time when membership grew from 80,000 to 150,000.
 She oversaw the management of the Medicare product group, interfacing with marketing, operations, and medical management, and was responsible for regulatory compliance.
 Prior to Oxford, Lauren served at Beth Israel Hospital as the administrator for its cardiology unit.
-She also served in the White House on the policy staff for the Task Force on National Health Reform, as proposed by the administration of President Bill Clinton.
+She also served as policy staff for the Task Force on National Health Reform, as proposed by the administration of President Bill Clinton.
 She supported the “Long Term Care” and “Transition to the New System” working groups.